Chapter 6. Care Coordination

 Effective care coordination begins with ensuring that accurate clinical information is available to support medical decisions by patients and providers.
 A common transition of care is discharge from the hospital.
-Giving patients and caregivers self-management support after discharge has been shown to reduce readmissions to the hospital and lower costs.5
+Giving patients and caregivers self-management support after discharge has been shown to reduce readmissions to the hospital and lower costs (Coleman, et al., 2006).

 Discharge from a hospital typically indicates improvement in a patient's condition so that the patient no longer requires inpatient care.
 It also means that the patient and family must resume responsibility for the patient's daily activities, diet, medications, and other treatments.
 The patient also needs to visit his or her personal doctor and know what to do if his or her condition deteriorates.
 Written discharge instructions are critical to help ensure that a patient receives the information needed to stay healthy after leaving the hospital.

 Figure 6.1.
-Hospitalized adult patients with heart failure who were given complete written discharge instructions, by race/ethnicity, 2005-2008
+Hospitalized adult patients with heart failure who were given complete written discharge instructions, by age and gender, 2005-2009

 Denominator: Hospitalized adult patients with a principal discharge diagnosis of heart failure.